China Real Food Adventure

 Day 2 - Chengdu Sichuan province is a must-visit for those interested in getting to the heart of Chinese cuisine.
 It is perhaps best recognised for its fiery quality and the tingling, tongue-numbing sensation produced by its most famous ingredient, Sichuan pepper.
 Although only introduced to the region in the past few centuries, Sichuan pepper quickly gained a stronghold in local dishes.
-Start your adventure with a visit to the markets with a local chef to learn about the building blocks of Sichuan cuisine and to collect ingredients.
+Start your adventure with a visit to the markets where your leader will talk you through the building blocks of Sichuan cuisine.
 Next, learn to whip up some classic Sichuan dishes in a cooking class.
 After feasting on your creations over lunch, take a walking tour through the centre of Chengdu.
 Visit Tianfu Square, where a giant statue of Chairman Mao stands tall.
 Relax in one of the most popular parks in Chengdu, People's Park, where you can experience the amazing Chengdu tea culture, an essential part of people's daily life.
 Sit on a bamboo chair in the park, sip some tea and enjoy casual chitchat alongside the locals.
 Also try your hand at mahjong, badminton, or even join in singing and dancing.
 Don't be surprised if somebody comes up to you with an offer of cleaning your ears!
 In the evening, if you're still hungry, why not taste more Chengdu specialities on Jinli Street.
 This street is famous for its historic atmosphere, bustling businesses and most of all its local snacks.
 Enjoy sticky rice cakes with sesame sauce, spicy chicken on a stick, sweet rice jelly, fried beef pancakes and, for the more adventurous, spicy rabbit heads.

 Day 3 - Emeishan Visit the Giant Panda Breeding Research Base, where you're able to witness the conservation efforts being made to save this endearing endangered species.
 There are only around 1000 pandas left in the world and 80% of them are found in the mountains in Sichuan.
 The facility was set up 30 years ago to help conserve this animal, and there are more than 80 giant and red pandas living at the base.
 The pandas have over 600 acres of parkland to live in, and you can get up close and learn more about these majestic creatures.
 Watch them play, eat bamboo and climb the trees.
 If you’re lucky enough you might even get to see newborns taking their first steps in the nursery (July-September).
-Drive to a family owned tea plantation near Emei mountain this morning (approximately 3 hours).
+Then, drive to a family-owned tea plantation in Leshan (approximately 3 hours).
 There, one of the skilled workers will teach you how to pick tea leaves (depending on the season).
-Afterwards, visit the small factory near the house to experience the complete process from picking to drying to drinking.
-Your host will also use the freshly picked tea leaves to create some delicious plant-based dishes, which depending on the season may include Chinese cabbage, beans, potatoes and hand-made tofu.
+For lunch, your host will create some delicious plant-based dishes, which depending on the season may include Chinese cabbage, beans, potatoes and hand-made tofu.
 The tea leaves you picked may also contribute to this meal!
 Late in the afternoon, travel to Emeishan.
 This mountain of thick forest, just over 3000 metres high, has been a centre of pilgrimage for over 1800 years, with over a hundred temples and monasteries hidden in its peaks.
-The area is stunning at any time of year, from the lush greens of the summer, to the golden reds and yellows of autumn, and the clear, mystical whites of winter.
 Here you will visit and overnight at a peaceful monastery, where you’ll experience sharing accommodation with monks and waking up to the sounds of drums and prayers.
 Take a walk with your leader on arrival to explore the monastery before settling in for the evening.